-1. Notifications to ensure the Program Office's awareness of each VCB's availability and fair warning of the OneDrive link's expected expiration date;

-2. An appropriate time frame for removing VCB files from OneDrive after the Program Office's 30-day download period (see Section 3.3 A.3);

-3. Monitoring the status of trailing documents to ensure each VCB's timely completion and release;

-4. Identifying closing exhibits that should be kept in working files, rather than deleted, and their transfer to a suitable electronic storage location (see Section 4.3);

-5. Any related region-specific or local concerns identified in consultation with their Program Offices; and

-6. Ensuring compliance with all applicable document retention policies.
+- 1. Notifications to ensure the Program Office's awareness of each VCB's availability and fair warning of the OneDrive link's expected expiration date; - 2.
+An appropriate time frame for removing VCB files from OneDrive after the Program Office's 30-day download period (see Section 3.3 A.3); - 3.
+Monitoring the status of Trailing Documents to ensure each VCB's timely completion and release; - 4.
+Procedures for releasing a substantially complete VCB if the Program Office requires access before all Trailing Documents are received and ensuring the delayed documents are uploaded to the applicable Records Management System; - 5.
+Identifying closing exhibits that should be kept in working files, rather than deleted, and their transfer to a suitable electronic storage location (see Section 4.3); - 6.
+Any related region-specific or local concerns identified in consultation with their Program Offices; and - 7.
+Ensuring compliance with all applicable document retention policies.

+$^{^{16}}$ See HUD Handbooks 2225.6 (Records Disposition Schedules) and 2228.1 (Departmental Records and Information Management Manual).